Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Methods

 \subsection{Uncertainty-Aware Surrogate Modeling}

+Uncertainty-aware surrogate modeling is introduced in and adapted from \citet{reiser2025uncertainty}.
 A surrogate model $\surrogate$ aims to approximate the behavior of a simulation model $\model$ with negligible computational cost.
 The surrogate model is typically parametrized by learnable surrogate coefficients, denoted as $\surrcoeffs$.
 The simulation model output can then be approximated by

 However, due to limited simulation data from $\model$ used for training $\surrogate_\surrcoeffs$, the surrogate coefficients $\surrcoeffs$ can only be estimated with substantial epistemic uncertainty.
 For the same reason, the expressibility of $\surrogate_\surrcoeffs$ must be restricted, \ie, the complexity of $\surrogate_\surrcoeffs$ must be kept relatively low.
 This introduces an approximation error, denoted as $\approxerror$, which captures the misspecification of the surrogate.
 In practice, one usually has to expect a non-negligible approximation error due to limitations in model capacity, optimization challenges, or regularization constraints.
-We assume the approximation error $\approxerror \sim p(\approxerror \mid \approxnoise)$ to follow a distribution parametrized by $\approxnoise$, leading to the error-adjusted surrogate output:
+We assume the approximation error $\approxerror \sim p(\approxerror \mid \approxnoise)$ to follow a distribution parametrized by $\approxnoise$, leading to the error-adjusted surrogate output